revyrob/septSommet/README.md

 # School Blog Site
 Commuication with parents and the school can be overwhelming.
 Here is a trial for my kids' school to see if this blog commuincation site decreases the burden from school administration and gives a central spot for parents to find information.
+I built this frontend application with NextJS, Typescript, Sanity, and Tailwind.

-## 🚀 Demo
+## 🚀 Deployed Site
 https://sept-sommet-blog.netlify.app